 Section 2b: It is noted that prior to the 2004-2005 school year, Henry M. Jackson operated on a 4-period day, and representatives were elected from second period classes.
 A change was made to third period representation to best fit the new six-period day system.
-The Executive Board, along with the ASB Advisor and Administrators, may in the future change the period in which class representatives are elected in order to best correspond to any future scheduling system.
-Be it also noted that Pack Time/SSR, introduced to Henry M. Jackson in the 2006-2007 school year, falls just before third period, and representatives shall be selected from each Pack Time/SSR class.
+The Executive Board, along with the ASB Advisor and administrators, may in the future change the period in which class representatives are elected in order to best correspond to any future scheduling system.
+Be it also noted that Break time, introduced to Henry M. Jackson in the 2006-2007 school year, falls just before third period, and representatives shall be selected from each second period class.

-Section 3: Executive Cabinet or Congress members may not be Pack Time/SSR representatives, but can report to their respective Pack Time/SSR class if the representative cannot.
-Section 4: The Officer's term begins the day following the last day of school.
-An officer's term ends on the last day of school.
+Section 3: Executive Cabinet or Congress members may not be third period representatives, but can report to their respective third period class if the representative cannot.

+Section 4: The Officer's term begins in the end of May and ends in the end of May of the following year.
+Officers will still need to attend ASB until school year ends for attendance reasons.
 An officer can hold the same position for up to four (4) terms.
 He/she must go through the election process each time.
 He/she can be elected to another office during elections and start serving their new term after they have completed one (1) to three (3) terms.
 No officer can hold more than one office at a time.